-Snowpipe costs
+Snowpipe costs¶

 With Snowpipe’s serverless compute model, users can initiate any size load without managing a virtual warehouse.
 Instead, Snowflake provides and manages the compute resources, automatically growing or shrinking capacity based on the current Snowpipe load.
-Accounts are charged based on their actual compute resource usage; in contrast with customer-managed virtual warehouses, which consume credits when active, and may sit idle or be overutilized.

-Resource consumption and management overhead
+Resource consumption and management overhead¶

-Snowflake tracks the resource consumption of loads for all pipes in an account, with per-second/per-core granularity, as Snowpipe actively queues and processes data files.
+With the previous pricing model, Snowflake tracks the resource consumption of loads for all pipes in an account, with per-second/per-core granularity, as Snowpipe actively queues and processes data files.
 Per-core refers to the physical CPU cores in a compute server.
 The utilization recorded is then translated into familiar Snowflake credits, which are listed on the bill for your account.

 Note